fedorae-com/sites/README.md

-# Sites
+# Simple Sites

+Basic sites created when I just started website development.

-Each indiviual site is listed in separate branches.
+Some sites/apps are in separate branches.

 1. brhs
 2. lang-centre